All Episodes

 But see, this is interesting.

-Here's a straight ticket voter, ardent conservative, who thinks if you're not going to raise a debt limit, the country's gonna collapse.
+Here's a straight ticket voter, ardent conservative, who thinks if you're not going to raise a debt limit, the country's going to collapse.

-You what but the point is we still can service debt and we can still pay Social Security without raising the debt limit.
+But the point is, we still can service debt and we can still pay Social Security without raising the debt limit.

-There are reserves for the since this came up the last time the debt limit was presented as a crisis.
+Since this came up the last time the debt limit was presented as a crisis, we're not going to default.

-There's enough money in the in the till to pay bills for what you can pay bills with current revenue coming in for crying out loud.
+There's enough money in the till to pay bills for what you can pay bills with current revenue coming in for crying out loud.

 This is so silly.